-On 14 February 1916 Albert embarked at Port Said for Mesopotamia and arrived at Basra on 28 February 1916.
+On 14 February 1916 Albert embarked at Port Said for Mesopotamia (now Iraq) and arrived at Basra on 28 February 1916.
 The Mesopotamian Campaign began as a small expedition, turned into a disaster but ended in triumph.
 However in the meantime many lives were lost unnecessarily because of bad generalship and disease, especially dysentery which was an ever present enemy and as dangerous as the Turks, brought on by one of the most extreme climates in the world.

 Albert’s division was the only British one to serve in Iraq as the others were Indian.